Who is Ulla Engelmann?

 What does she do?

 Ulla entered the world the of policy-making through her work in Communication and Engagement.
 She maintained this focus throughout her career in Brussels.
 Her work fosters engagement and community-building through creating environments for real dialogue between the stakeholders in the social enterprise ecosystem.
-She stressed the importance of building trust and listening to input from the impact practitioners on the ground.
-A actively collaborating with social entrepreneurs and regional policy-makers is particularly important because of the diversity of languages and definitions of social enterprises across Europe.
+She stresses the importance of building trust and listening to input from the impact practitioners on the ground.
+Active collaboration between social entrepreneurs and regional policy-makers is particularly important because of the diversity of languages and definitions of social enterprises across Europe.
 Understanding the needs of practitioners and successful implementation of efforts by the European Commission is dependent on active participation of local practitioners.
 To give an example, Ulla mentioned the European Social Economy Regions (ESER) initiative.
 The ESER was launched in 2018 to raise visibility of social enterprises and connect practitioners with policy-makers.

 “On the ground, if you have social enterprises in touch with the local authorities then they can create mutually beneficial relationships and exchange.
 Nevertheless, often when people are on the same ground, they do not necessarily talk to each other and you need a third party to bring them together.
 That is where we brought the European dimension and the European Social Economy Regions became kind of a game changer.”